Public Lewdness

 Texas Criminal Law

 Have you been charged with Public Lewdness?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

-What is the current Texas law on Public Lewdness?
+What is the current Texas law about Public Lewdness?

-The current Texas law defines the offense of Public Lewdness in Penal Code Section §21.07 as follows:[1]
+Texas law currently defines the offense of Public Lewdness in Penal Code Section §21.07 as follows:[1]

 (a) A person commits an offense if the person knowingly engages in any of the following acts in a public place or, if not in a public place, the person is reckless about whether another is present who will be offended or alarmed by the person’s: